 Your Bench team does all the categorizing for you, and sets up your ledger too.

 Right after you start out with Bench, your team may have a few questions about how certain expenses should be categorized.
 If they’re not sure how a specific transaction should be categorized, they’ll message you for your input.
-You can install the Bench mobile app to get these messages on the go.

 The more time your team spends working with you, the better they’ll learn your books—and the less they’ll message you with questions.